 Geographical distribution of Saccoglossus

-It is found in New Zealand, Australia, Indopacific and Atlantic coasts and North America.
+It occurs in New Zealand, Australia, the Indo-Pacific region, the Atlantic coasts, and North America.

 Habit and Habitat